 Wait, how did that happen if they were just drafted?
 No, they don't have 300 jerseys for every team in the back and dig out the Tavon Austin Rams jersey when St. Louis takes him.

-Nike, who took over as the official jersey supplier to the NFL last year, is on site and presses the names on as the picks come in.
+Nike, who took over as the official jersey supplier to the NFL last year, is on site and sews the names on as the picks come in.

 Pro Football Talk reported that Nike did that for the first time last year.
 It's just good business for Nike to keep that going this year, which is why all the picks have new No. 1 jerseys to mug for photos with.